rust-lang/rust/src/doc/rustc-dev-guide/src/diagnostics/diagnostic-structs.md

 `typeck_field_already_declared` is the slug from our example and is followed by the diagnostic message.

-Every field of the `SessionDiagnostic` which does not have an annotation is available in Fluent messages as a variable, like `field_name` in the example above.
+Every field of the `Diagnostic` which does not have an annotation is available in Fluent messages as a variable, like `field_name` in the example above.
 Fields can be annotated `#[skip_arg]` if this is undesired.